mikeygough/eventz/README.md

 e.destroy
 ```

-migrations to modify existing tables...
+#### Migrations:

-think of migration files of a point in time at which you change the database. an audit trail for all the changes.
+you can think of migration files as a point in time at which you change the database, an audit trail for all the changes.

-create a migration to add columns

-`rails g migration AddFieldsToEvents starts_at:datetime description:text`
+for example, create a migration to add columns: `rails g migration AddFieldsToEvents starts_at:datetime description:text`

-^ two conventions be followed here...
-'ToEvents' and '\_at'.
+##### View helpers:

-rails has a bunch of built in view helpers to clean up & format your views. for example:
+Rails has a bunch of built in view helpers to clean up & format your views. for example:

 `number_to_currency(event.price, precision: 0)`'